yonashailug/eLearning/README.md

-# Mini Webstore project backend
+# eLearning project backend

-This project was done as part of our Enterprise Application (EA) course project in Maharishi International University A Microservice based e-Learning application developed with Spring Boot.
+This project was done as part of our Enterprise Application (EA) course project in Maharishi International University A Microservice based e-Learning application developed with Spring Boot, Eureka and Zuul.

 ## Setup